helq/the-little-cppler-book/07-content-block-1.4.md

 It does the same as the previous code![^itdoesbutisnot]

-[^itdoesbutisnot]: It does the same, but the two pieces of code are semantically different if we put them in a different context, like inside a block of code which has already a
+[^itdoesbutisnot]: It does the same, but the two pieces of code are semantically different
-    variable named `i` in it.
+    if we put them in a different context, like inside a block of code which has already a variable named `i` in it.
+    \inlinetodo{Explain more clearly this, it should be clear that both pieces of code behave differently if one tries to declare i again, for example}

 A `for`{.cpp} loop is syntactic sugar[^syntacticsugar] for a `while`{.cpp} loop, it makes convenienent and more explicit that we want to iterate over a value.